-There is so much to like about fall.
-How about the amazing show of vibrant reds, oranges and yellows as the leaves change color -gorgeous?
-And then there’s the cozy snuggling up by a fire on a cool evening, pretty good.
-And comfort food and football, who can complain about that?
-After a hot summer you might be feeling a bit overheated and dried up.
-Or is that your garden, or both?
+There is so much to like about fall like the amazing show of vibrant reds, oranges and yellows as the leaves change gorgeous colors?
+Cozying up by a fire on a cool evening, topped off with comfort food and football, who can complain about that?
+After a hot summer you and your garden might be feeling a bit overheated and dried up.
 Paddling around (barefoot) in the garden this week, there is no shortage of chores to do in the fall yard.

 This is probably the most important chore you will do in your fall garden.
-In last month’s blog we highlighted the importance of watering in the summer.
-Well for fall, clean up is king or queen, depending on who’s doing it!
-Start with raking up all of those leaves that are falling right now.
-Here’s where our Ultimate Coconut Garden Broom is your best friend.
+In last month’s blog we highlighted the importance of watering in the summer but for Fall, clean up is supreme.
+Start with raking up all of those leaves that are falling right now. and here’ where our Ultimate Coconut Garden Broom is your best friend.
 It is like a broom and a rake all in one.
 It rakes up all the debris, gets into those nooks and crannies in your hardscape and your flowerbeds and makes quick work of this sometimes overwhelming chore!
 And you know what, it’s makes it fun – really!
 And while your picking up leaves in the flowerbeds, do a once over on your patio, pick up and re-locate everything that you won’t use in the cool season ahead.

-After a long growing season and lots of sunshine your plants are bigger, some too big, flowers are spent, annuals are done.
-Now is the time to trim back those shrubs that won’t be flowering in this season, re-shape those plants that look gangly, and, I know it’s hard, edit out what isn’t working or thriving.
-Dig into your flowerbeds (#literally).
+After a long growing season and lots of sunshine your plants are bigger, flowers are spent and annuals are done.
+Now is the time to trim back those shrubs that won’t be flowering in this season, and re-shape those plants that look gangley.
+I know it’s hard to edit out what isn’t working or thriving but it’s time to dig into your flowerbeds (#literally).
 Here’s where our Dirty Little Digger is your best helper.
-The pointed end is great for working in small, hard to reach spaces and the serrated edges cut through dirt, weeds, vines and more.
+The pointed end is great for working in small, hard to reach spaces and the serrated edges cut through the dirt, weeds, and vines.
 So till up the soil, pull out the weeds and dig up what is spent – all with the Dirty Little Digger.
-If your garden looks a little bare don’t worry!
-That’s where step 3 comes in.
+If your garden looks a little bare don’t worry, that’s where step 3 comes in.